 Pumpkin or sunflower seeds (optional)

-Meanwhile, brown the ground lamb in a cast iron until cooked.
-This helps the lamb brown fully and keep its flavor, instead of just throwing it in the soup uncooked.
+Meanwhile, brown the ground meat in the dutch oven or instant pot preheated on medium heat for about 5-7 minutes.
+This helps the meat brown fully and keep its flavor, instead of just throwing it in the soup uncooked.

 What to serve with Pumpkin Chili